 What to do after the power comes back on

 After the power comes back on, take advantage of your newly illuminated lights and make sure you're prepared in case the power cuts out again.

 Now that you have power, consider these practical pointers:

 - Restock your supplies.
 Be sure to refill your winter storm emergency kit in case of another power outage.

 - When in doubt, throw it out.
 Refrigerated and frozen food is likely safe to eat if the power was out for less than four hours and the fridge or freezer door was left closed (or if it was hooked up to a generator).
-But if perishable foods like meat, seafood, milk, or leftovers have been exposed to temperatures higher than 5°C for longer than two hours, it’s best to toss them.
-Did you know that your home insurance policy could cover the cost of groceries that spoil in your fridge or freezer during a power outage?
+But if perishable foods like meat, seafood, milk, or leftovers have been exposed to temperatures higher than 5°C for longer than two hours, it's best to toss them.
+See how your home insurance policy could cover the cost of groceries that spoil in your fridge or freezer during a power outage.

 - Inspect and repair.
 Take some time to inspect your home for any damage that might have been caused while the power was out, like frozen pipes, damage to your roof, or flooding in your basement.
 But before you rush out to make those repairs, consider contacting your group's insurance broker as your repairs (and the additional living expenses you incur if you need to stay somewhere else in the meantime) could be covered by your home insurance policy.

 To learn more about how your home insurance can protect you in the event of a power outage or nasty winter storm, talk to your group's licensed insurance broker today.